Joshfishman97/Python-Practice/README.md

 Completed worked on some libaries as well as bultin methods.
-Also parsed xml!
+Also parsed xml, Used Datetime library as well and learned alot about calanders in python!